 What is an exchange deposit?

-When exchange takes place, the buyer will have to pay the agreed deposit, this is typically around 10% of the property’s value but it depends on what you’ve agreed with your mortgage provider.
+When exchange takes place, the buyer will have to pay the agreed deposit, this is typically around 10% of the property’s value but it depends on what you’ve agreed with your house repayments provider.

 This can be made slightly more complex by a Help To Buy ISA, but as long as you make your solicitor aware of this as early as possible then it shouldn’t present an issue.